 You might also be considered for some programmes if you aren’t a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.

-For this programme we require: UK Visas and Immigration (UKVI) IELTS 5.5 overall with no component lower than 5.5
+For this programme we require: UK Visas and Immigration (UKVI) IELTS 5.5 overall with no component lower than 5.5.
+If you need assistance with your English language, we offer a range of courses that can help prepare you for degree-level study.

 We also accept a wide range of international qualifications.
 Find out more about the qualifications we accept from around the world.